5 Best Authentic Mexican Restaurants in Washington, DC

 Mi Casa

-Located in the nation’s capital, Mi Casa Washington DC is a Chicano-run restaurant specializing in traditional Mexican cuisine.
+Mi Casa, a Chicano-run restaurant specializing in traditional Mexican cuisine, is a cozy spot in the heart of DC, offering a homely ambiance and an array of traditional Mexican dishes.
 The restaurant was started by three friends who wanted to bring authentic Mexican fare to the city, and it has been open for business since 2013.

 The menu at Mi Casa Washington DC includes all of your favorite Mexican dishes, like mole poblano, chilaquiles, enchiladas suizas, and tamales de pollo.
 The ingredients are all fresh and locally sourced, so you can be sure that you’re getting the best possible flavor when you dine here.
 And if you’re looking for something to wash all of that delicious food down with, Mi Casa Washington, DC, is the place to go.